fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-memory-linux-lab.md

 In this codelab you will learn

 * how to get information about the Memory
-* how to monitor Memory with Linux Tools
+* how to monitor Memory with Linux tools

 ###  Where You Can Look Up